wjzhengsh/blockchain/get_start_starter_plan.md

 -->
 <!--
 ## Installing and instantiating your chaincode
 You can run [chaincode](glossary.html#chaincode) on your peers in the network.
-For more information about deploying pre-built samples, see [Installing and instantiating a chaincode](howto/install_instantiate_chaincode.html).
+For more information about deploying pre-built samples, see [Installing, instantiating, and updating a chaincode](howto/install_instantiate_chaincode.html).
 -->